Jude Garcia: Collegiate

 Garcia play for the Tamaraws of the Far Eastern University in the University Athletic Association of the Philippines (UAAP).
+His best performance was in Season 81 (2019) when FEU lost to eventual champions NU Bulldogs in the final.
 He ended his stint with FEU last playing for them in Season 82, the tournament was later cancelled due to the COVID-19 pandemic.